gsl-lite/gsl-lite/README.md

-span<>: Allows to view and change the elements as writable bytes span<>: Allows to view the elements as a span of another type span<>: Allows to change the elements from a span of another type span<>: Allows building from two pointers span<>: Allows building from two const pointers span<>: Allows building from a non-null pointer and a size
+span<>: Allows to view and change the elements as writable bytes span<>: Allows to view the elements as a span of another type span<>: Allows to change the elements from a span of another type span<>: Allows to copy a span to another span of the same element type span<>: Allows to copy a span to another span of a different element type span<>: Allows building from two pointers span<>: Allows building from two const pointers span<>: Allows building from a non-null pointer and a size